JoshuaKGoldberg/TypeStat/README.md

 ✨ Add TypeScript types on files freshly converted from JavaScript to TypeScript!

-✨ Fix `--noImplicitAny` across all your files with one command!
+✨ Fix `--noImplicitAny`/`--noImplicitThis` across all your files with one command!

 ✨ Annotate missing `null`s and `undefined`s to get you started with `--strictNullChecks`!